-There are about 200 plants species listed on Appendix I by CITES.
+There are about 200 plant species listed on Appendix I by CITES.
 There are thousands more, including all orchids and cacti, on Appendix II.
 However, enforcement of the law is poor in most countries and many customs officers are not able to identify species in a shipment.
-Up to date, CITES has managed to list the Caribbean and Central American mahoganies on Appendix II, but fierce opposition by Brazil, Peru and Bolivia has prevented the Brazilian mahogany from also being listed - these countries have 90% of these remaining mahogany trees.
+Up to date, CITES has managed to list the Caribbean and Central American mahoganies on Appendix II, but fierce opposition by Brazil, Peru and Bolivia has prevented Brazilian mahogany from also being listed - these countries have 90% of the remaining mahogany trees.
 The most commercially sought after mahogany, Swietenia macrophylla, or Big Leaf Mahogany, is still being exploited and is classified as vulnerable by the IUCN.
 Japan is the biggest consumer of timber and living plants are sold mainly in North America, Europe and Japan.

 Various conservation organisations are either investigating the trade in plants or funding field projects.
 The charity 'Plantlife' has been set up specifically to save plants.
 Meanwhile, an unusual method has been found for detecting rare plants that have been hidden amongst other samples by smugglers.
 Giant African pouched rats have been trained to sniff out some hard woods (as well as pangolin scales) even when these have been disguised.
 If studies are approved, the rats could be put to work at ports, helping to detect illegal trade.Read More: Credits